 Paycheck Protection Program – Loan Forgiveness

 In June, the PPP Flexibility Act became law.
-The law simplified the PPP forgiveness rules, including a reduction to 60% in the requirement of how much money must be spent on payroll.
-Further, borrowers can now elect to use a 24-week covered period to spend PPP loan proceeds.
+The law simplified the PPP forgiveness requirements.
+Important changes include a 24 week covered period and a reduction to 60% in the minimum amount of loan funds that must be spent on payroll.
 The new law makes it much easier for most borrowers to receive maximum forgiveness.

 *BankCherokee is no longer accepting PPP applications.
 Please reach out to your banker for other programs and loan options.